-1 are paid by TelexFree Florida.
-TelexFree Massachusetts is the only Debtor that hires employees.
-2 51.
-Two (2) of the Employees are salaried and twelve (12) work on an hourly basis.
-The Employees provide customer service support for the Debtors' independent representatives 3 4 and customers, as well as financial and marketing services for the Debtors.
-None of the Debtors' 5 insiders are employees of the Debtors.
+51. Two (2) of the Employees are salaried and twelve (12) work on an hourly basis.
+The Employees provide customer service support for the Debtors' independent representatives and customers, as well as financial and marketing services for the Debtors.
+None of the Debtors' insiders are employees of the Debtors.

+2. The Employee Obligations.

+52. To retain its Employees, TelexFree Massachusetts incurs certain obligations discussed below in the ordinary course of business, which obligations are consistent with similarly situated companies.
+The Employee Obligations are not owed to any of the Debtors' insiders.

 a.

-The Employee Obligations.

-7 52.
-To retain its Employees, TelexFree Massachusetts incurs certain obligations 8 discussed below in the ordinary course of business, which obligations are consistent with 9 similarly situated companies.
-The Employee Obligations are not owed to any of the Debtors' 10 insiders.

 Wages, Salaries and Payroll Obligations.

-53. 12 All Employees are paid wages and salary (collectively, the "Wages and Salaries") on a weekly basis, on every Friday, for the work period ending the previous Friday.
-13 14 Payroll averages approximately \$9,878.00 per pay period in the aggregate, including the 15 Employee Taxes (as defined below).
-Eleven (11) of the Employees are paid through electronic 16 fund transfers, i.e. direct deposit, while the remaining Employees are paid by paper checks.

-17 54.
-The Debtors' last regular payroll date was April 11, 2014, and the next payroll 18 date is scheduled for April 18, 2014.
-The Debtors estimate that, as of the Petition Date, approximately \$12,000.001 in Wages and Salaries, commissions and payroll obligation have 19 20 accrued, and are owed to their Employees, with no employees owed in excess of \$12,425.00.
-By 21 this Employee Wage Motion, the Debtors request the authority to pay all unpaid Wages and 22 Salaries to their Employees in the ordinary course of business.

-55. Harpers Payroll Services, Inc. ("Harpers") processes payroll for TelexFree 24 Massachusetts.
-On average, Harpers is owed a total of approximately \$160.00 per month on 25 account of payroll administration and certain other payroll related services.
-Harpers invoices 26 TelexFree Massachusetts on a weekly basis for services provided and obtains payment by
+- 53. All Employees are paid wages and salary (collectively, the "Wages and Salaries") on a weekly basis, on every Friday, for the work period ending the previous Friday.
+Payroll averages approximately \$9,878.00 per pay period in the aggregate, including the Employee Taxes (as defined below).
+Eleven (11) of the Employees are paid through electronic fund transfers, i.e. direct deposit, while the remaining Employees are paid by paper checks. - 54.
+The Debtors' last regular payroll date was April 11, 2014, and the next payroll date is scheduled for April 18, 2014.
+The Debtors estimate that, as of the Petition Date, approximately \$12,000.00 in Wages and Salaries, commissions and payroll obligation have accrued, and are owed to their Employees, with no employees owed in excess of \$12,425.00.
+By this Employee Wage Motion, the Debtors request the authority to pay all unpaid Wages and Salaries to their Employees in the ordinary course of business. - 55.
+Harpers Payroll Services, Inc. ("Harpers") processes payroll for TelexFree Massachusetts.
+On average, Harpers is owed a total of approximately \$160.00 per month on account of payroll administration and certain other payroll related services.
+Harpers invoices TelexFree Massachusetts on a weekly basis for services provided and obtains payment by